streamich/thingies/README.md

 ---

-- `@debug` &mdash; an async class class method or function decorator, which logs the input and output of the function in non-production environments.
+- `@debug` &mdash; a class method or function decorator, which logs the input and output of the function in non-production environments.

 ---